-No matter where you live in North Dakota, you are able to see a large number of woodpeckers hanging around.
-Most people are surprised at the wide variety of species that can be found near them.
+No matter where you live in North Dakota, you can see a variety of woodpeckers.
+Most people are surprised at the large number of species that can be found near them.

 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a woodpecker feeding on my cams RIGHT NOW!)

 - Relatively small and has a small bill compared to other woodpecker species.

 - Color-wise, they have white bellies with a mostly black back that features streaks and spots of white.